pantheon-systems/documentation/source/content/support.md

 ### Open the Ticket in the Right Place

 If you are a member of an [Organization](/organizations), use the Organization's Dashboard to visit the support tab.
 Contacting Support from your User Dashboard will not provide the same support level as a Site Dashboard owned by an Organization with a higher Account package.
-For a visual, check out the [Support Tab on the Organization Dashboard](#organization-dashboard-support-tab).
+For a visual, check out the [Support Tab from the Organization Dashboard](#the-support-tab-from-the-organization-dashboard).

 ### One ticket per issue